cardano-foundation/CIPs/CIP Decentralization: Using Pledge as a Bidding Parameter to Determine Saturation Limit/README.md

 <span style="color: #008000">**Δ**</span> **⟶ 0**, when the ecosystem is over-pledged, and under-pledged pools continue to pledge.<br>
 <br>

-**Case 1**: Ecosystem is under-pledged and over-pledged pools keep over-pledging to borrow additional saturation limit: the total excess saturation limit is going to increase (<span style="color:red">red</span> arrow) while unclaimed saturation limit is going to decrease (<span style="color: #0000FF">blue</span> arrow), thereby increasing the numerator by the same magnitude as the denominator.
+**Case 1**: Ecosystem is under-pledged and over-pledged pools keep over-pledging to borrow additional saturation limit: the total excess saturation limit is going to increase (<span style="color:red">red</span> arrow) while unclaimed saturation limit is going to decrease (<span style="color: #0000FF">blue</span> arrow).
+Therefore the numerator is going to increase (because the third term is negative) by the same magnitude as the denominator.

   ![logic1](https://drive.google.com/uc?export=view&id=1-vvc_xUd8KSY5zmkR9xXP8ebZ_re3y6h)<br>
   <br>